 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term care patients that required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and eating.
-Some experts believe that this is a reliable measure of a patient's well-being.
+This datapoint measures the percentage of long-term care residents that required more assistance with activities of daily living over time.
+ADL's include activities such as moving around and using the bathroom.
+Many in the industry would argue this is a measure of a patient's well-being.

 Short-term Care: ER Visits